Update Service questions

 Get in touch with us and we will help you find a solution.

 Photocopies will be used by Warwick Volunteers staff to verify your application.
 Photocopies will be stored securely until your DBS check is complete, at which time they will be confidentially destroyed.

 Yes, you will need to write all the addresses you have lived at in the last 5 years on your application form, including your term time addresses.
 For campus addresses you need to include your residence, block number, flat number and room number.

 You can find a UK postcode or address be using the Royal Mail's postcode finder: http://www.royalmail.com/find-a-postcode

 If you have a Disclosure obtained through another University department, which is less than 2 years old, then we may be able to accept it.
-You should bring your original copy into the WV Office to check, together with your University ID card.
+You should bring your original copy to Student Services Reception and ask them to take a copy to pass onto us.
 If you have a Disclosure obtained through another organisation, you will need to re-apply through Warwick Volunteers.

 You will receive your Disclosure certificate in the post.
 You should keep your Disclosure in a safe place as you will need to show it to the school or community organisation before you start volunteering.
 Warwick Volunteers receives confirmation if the check is clear or contains information.